Being the change

-USC International Development is currently leading the Government Partnerships For Development (GPFD): Increasing education capacity in Papua, Indonesia program.
+USC Centre for International Development, Social Entrepreneurship and Leadership is currently leading the Government Partnerships For Development (GPFD): Increasing education capacity in Papua, Indonesia program.

 The $3.9 million project, funded by the Department of Foreign Affairs and Trade (DFAT) runs over three years and is building knowledge, confidence and skills in principals, primary school teachers and tertiary teacher educators to transform learning for children in Papua.

-Helping children in remote area Indonesia get an education
+Helping children in remote areas of Indonesia get an education

-16 staff from the Universitsas Kristen Satya Wacana (UKSW), in Central Java, complete a four week course at USC to pass on skills to remote area teachers.
+16 staff from the Universitas Kristen Satya Wacana (UKSW), in Central Java, completed a four-week course at USC to pass on skills to remote area teachers.

 Indonesian Government officials learn to manage community development

-17 Ministry of Home Affairs (MOHA) officials complete a five week course at USC to learn how to better manage community development projects.
+17 Ministry of Home Affairs (MOHA) officials completed a five-week course at USC to learn how to better manage community development projects.

 USC helping Australian teachers learn Indonesian language and culture

-15 Sunshine Coast teachers are studying Indonesian language at USC in a joint program with the Australian Government Department of Education (InTI).
-After graduating, they will teach Indonesian in schools to help Australian children better understand their Asian neighbours.
-August, 2015.
+15 Sunshine Coast teachers studied Indonesian language at USC in a joint program with the Australian Government Department of Education (InTI).
+After graduating, they were well placed to teach Indonesian in schools to help Australian children better understand their Asian neighbours.
+August 2015.